Three Schur functors related to pre-Lie algebras: The universal enveloping pre-Lie algebra of a Lie algebra

 \begin{corollary} Let $A$ be a commutative associative algebra, and let $\mathsf{B}_{\Perm}(A)$ be bar complex of that algebra considered as a permutative algebra.
 There is an isomorphism of complexes

 \end{corollary}

 The K\"unneth formula for the composite product of Schur functors implies the same result on the level of homology.
 This ultimately leads to a question of a definition of a homotopy invariant notion of the universal enveloping pre-Lie algebra (of a Lie algebra up to homotopy).
-We are informed that a general framework for addressing questions like that is developed in an upcoming paper of Khoroshkin and Tamaroff \cite{KT}; it would be interesting to apply their methods in this particular case.
+A general framework for addressing questions like that is discussed in a paper of Khoroshkin and Tamaroff \cite{KT}; it would be interesting to apply their methods in this particular case.

 One may also look at the permutative (co)homology with coefficients of a commutative associative algebra $A$; an interesting example is given by the deformation complex of the algebra $A$ in the category of permutative algebras.
 According to \cite[Th.~4.6]{griffin2014operadic}, for questions like that it is reasonable to use information on the structure of the operad $\PreLie$ as a $\Lie$-bimodule.
 That seems a much harder question; the corresponding bimodule is certainly not free, and not much is known about it.
 It would be interesting to construct its minimal resolution by free resolution of $\PreLie$ by free $\Lie$-bimodules.
 We hope to address this question elsewhere.